• Fri. May 1st, 2026

 A NEW MULTIFUNCTIONAL PARK IN TSIAKKILERO

 A new multifunctional park in the ‘Tsiakkilero’ area is to be constructed.
 The new project, which is estimated to cost over €2 million, will oversee the creation of a new green area.
-The park will also benefit from a new children’s playground along with a series of new sports facilities.
+The park will also benefit from a new children’s playground and a series of new sports facilities.
 A refreshment area, walking and cycling routes, a dog park, and a small outdoor amphitheatre are also to be installed.

 A NEW MUNICIPAL NURSING HOME